 5 Highlights of Training a Client with a Concussion

-During our first session, I just got him to do one set of each exercise at about 40% 1RM.
-I let him know that he needed to watch his symptoms and he needed to watch how he felt during, after and then next day.
-I gave him the guidelines, if he felt fine the next day, to progress one set per exercise, the next time he was in.
+During our first session, I got him to do one set of exercises at about 40% 1RM.
+I let him know that he needed to watch his symptoms and he needed to watch how he felt during, after, and then the next day.
+I gave him the guidelines, if he felt fine the next day, to progress one set per exercise the next time he was in.

 He did great.
-He increased to two set but stopped there as he began to feel his symptoms when he did more than that.
+He increased to two sets but stopped there as he began to feel his symptoms when he did more than that.

-Plus he has the greatest difficulty with cardiovascular exercise bringing on his symptoms so we took it out for right now as he is doing more activity at home.
+Plus, he has the most significant difficulty with cardiovascular exercise bringing on his symptoms, so we took it out for right now as he is doing more activity at home.

 We expanded his program by adding some stretching.
-I did a quick muscular imbalance assessment and it put me in the right direction on what stretches to give him.
 He can do these at home to work on decreasing the stress on his knee, back and neck.
+I did a quick muscular imbalance assessment, which put me in the right direction on what stretches to give him.

-Well that is it.
-I hope a little be of an insight into my concussive client will help you if or when you have a client with a concussion.
+Well, that is it.
+I hope a little insight into my concussive client will help you if or when you have a client with a concussion.

 Take care and talk to you soon.